 - VISN 16 MIRECC - Serving Rural and Other Underserved Populations

-- Serving Rural and Other Underserved Populations - To improve access to evidence-based practices in rural and other underserved populations, especially returning war veterans, veterans experiencing natural disasters, and vulnerable elderly veterans.
-The South Central MIRECC’s organizational structure includes four major components: Research, Education, Improving Clinical Care, and Research Training.
+- Serving Rural and Other Underserved Populations - To promote equity in engagement, access, and quality of mental health care for Veterans facing barriers to care, especially rural Veterans.
+The South Central MIRECC’s organizational structure has four major components: Research, Education, Improving Clinical Care, and Research Training.

 South Central MIRECC